Nitrokey/odoo-modules/website_sale_embargo/README.rst

 To use this module, you need to:

--  Go to Inventory -> Configuration -> H.S Codes and add an H.S code
+-  Go to Inventory -> Configuration -> H.S Codes -> add an H.S code and enter at least one country

--  Go to the product -> General Information -> H.S Codes
+-  Go to the product -> General Information and select the appropriate H.S code

 Bug Tracker
 ===========